gleannyc/documentation/docs/docs/project-management/datetime-settings.md

     - Midnight `US/Eastern` on the first day of this month.

 2. With project timezone set to `UTC`, a weekly granularity will group the data into bins where each bin contains values between:
-    - Midnight `UTC` on the first day of the bins's week, and
+    - Midnight `UTC` on the first day of the bin's week, and
     - Midnight `UTC` on the first day of the next week.

 3. With project timezone set to `America/Los_Angeles`, a filter of `Jan 1, 2020 - Jan 8, 2020` will include values between: